me2nuk/moonwalk/_posts/2023-09-02-Cyber-Security-Challenge-2023-Quals-CTF-WriteUp.md

 			TaskAwaiter<List<ulong>> awaiter;
 			if (num != 0)
 			{
-				awaiter = (from d in this.db.DataList
+				awaiter = (from d in this.db.DataList // LINQ Query
 				where (int)d.Type == 2 // point
 				select d.Key).ToListAsync(default(CancellationToken)).GetAwaiter();
 				if (!awaiter.IsCompleted)